clragon/find-waldo/README.md

 ## Troubleshooting
 The script fails with:
-- "No AWS credentials" : see the [AWS scetion](#amazon-web-services)
+- "No AWS credentials" : see the [AWS section](#amazon-web-services)
 - "Robot couldn't be reached" : make sure you have set the correct IP in the configuration file and that you are in the same network as the robot you are trying to reach.
-- "Motors couldn't be reached" : make sure all your motors are connected to the correct outputs, as given in [appearence](#physical-appearence).
+- "Motors couldn't be reached" : make sure all your motors are connected to the correct outputs, as given in [appearance](#physical-appearance).
 - "Camera couldn't be reached" : make sure you have set the correct IP in the configuration file and that you are in the same network as your camera.
 - "No matches" : the person you were trying to find wasn't in the group image.